-You can transform old kitchen cabinets into a stunning DIY sideboard in the simplest yet most impactful project that brings style and functionality to any room.
+Transform old kitchen cabinets into a stunning DIY sideboard.
+This simple project brings style and functionality to any room.
+Need extra storage in the living room?

-Be it extra storage in the living room or a chic addition to your dining space, repurposing a kitchen cabinet gives you the chance to create a custom piece that perfectly fits your needs.
+Want a chic addition to your dining space?
+Repurposing kitchen cabinets is your answer.
+You can create a custom piece that perfectly fits your needs.

 They are really meant to carry heavy objects and thus can be easily used as support for decorative items, serveware, or even a TV, if necessary.
 Again, their modular design makes them more suitable for different configurations.